SilvestriStefano/SilvestriStefano.github.io/src/maths/research/ugrad.md

 ---

 {% set siblingPages = collections.all | eleventyNavigation("Maths") %}
-{% secondaryNav collections.all | eleventyNavigationBreadcrumb("Maths", { includeSelf: true }), siblingPages, page  %}
+{% secondaryNavigation collections.all | eleventyNavigationBreadcrumb("Maths", { includeSelf: true }), siblingPages, page  %}

 While an undergraduate I had the opportunity to do some research both in pure and applied mathematics.